 With this app, you can create an engaging slideshow or a short video in no time at all.

 You’ve probably seen videos on social media that are simple slides of images or short clips that explain an idea or tell a story.

-Did you know you could easily make them yourself with a free tool called Lumen 5?
+Did you know you could easily make them yourself with a free video maker called Lumen5?

 Simply import an existing article, pick the parts of the text you want to include, edit it down so it flows nicely, choose your music, and you’ve got yourself a video.
 You can even start from scratch.

 You can brand these videos and add a call to action at the end to direct viewers to take whatever next step you’d like them to.

 GIFs are (arguably) just videos without sound.
 And with Giphy you can either convert your existing videos into GIFs or edit/caption existing GIFs.

 Giphy is also a great place to find cinemagraphs, which are essentially photos with a single isolated element in motion.